jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Of course not.
 This isn't 1990.

-Now get your medical records ready.
-Next up, get your health metrics like weight, heart rate, temperature, and sleep cycles.
+Okay, so now get your medical records ready.
+Next up, get your health metrics like heart rate, temperature, and sleep cycles.
 Excellent, now let's evaluate your risk factor to COVID-19 by comparing your statistics to the records of those unlucky people who got sick, especially the ones who are seriously ill.

 What characteristics like blood types, genetics, lifestyles is this new disease targetting?